SRA-VJTI/eklavya.github.io/_tasks/task3.md

 - The task requires applicants to move the turtle as per the path traversed by the bot in Task 1.
 - For example, the turtle should move in the same path as that of Task 1 - see picture below.
 - The path followed by the bot should atleast depict 90% of the path traversed by the bot in Task 1, or else submission will be considered invalid.
+- A ROS Package should be created for this task, which should contain the script to move the turtle.

 {% include figure.html path="assets/img/TurtleSim_Output.png" title="example image" class="img-fluid rounded z-depth-1" %}